This blog was created in collaboration with Quin Schrock & Visit Reno Tahoe

 Hike The Rubicon Trail in D.L.
 Bliss State Park

-After sunrise at Emerald Bay, head to D.L.
-Bliss State Park and the trailhead for the Rubicon Trail.
-There are plenty of hiking trails at Lake Tahoe, but the Rubicon is probably my favorite.
-The trail winds its way along the coast, sometimes along the shoreline of secluded coves, other times enjoying expansive cliffside views high above the lake.
-A classic for a reason, the Rubicon Trail is a great introduction to hiking in the High Sierras!
+The trail winds its way along the coast, sometimes along the miles of shoreline with secluded coves, other times enjoying expansive cliffside views high above the lake.
+While it’s not a short hike, it’s a classic for a reason and the Rubicon Trail is a great introduction to hiking in the High Sierra Nevadas!

-Once you’ve hiked, biked, and paddled around Tahoe’s shores, it’s time to get out and explore those deep blues!
-Tahoe is a boater’s paradise.
-Whether you want to sail into the sunset or surf some wakes, Lake Tahoe has you covered.
+Whether you want a boat ride to sail into the sunset or surf some wakes, Lake Tahoe has you covered.
 Jump on one of the many tours or rent your own boat for a day (or more) out on the water!

-There’s no shortage of things to do in Lake Tahoe.
+There’s no shortage of fun things to do in Lake Tahoe.
 In fact, the lake is so big and there are so many activities, and places to see, that it can be hard to know where to start.
-That being said, you don’t need a lot of time to experience the bests of what Lake Tahoe has to offer!
-But one of my favorite things about The Lake, is that you don’t need a lot of time.
-You can do a lot of what the Lake Tahoe has to offer, and take some beautiful photos along the way, in a long weekend!
+That being said, you don’t need a lot of time to experience the best of what Lake Tahoe has to offer – it will all come with unforgettable experiences!

-For more adventures around Lake Tahoe check out my blog post about all the beautiful places to see around Reno, or my favorite Photo Locations At Lake Tahoe!
+For more summer adventures around Lake Tahoe check out my blog post about all the beautiful places to see around Reno, or my favorite Photo Locations At Lake Tahoe!
 A huge thank you to Visit Reno Tahoe for partnering with us to make this experience possible.

 Fantastic images again!
 Very visually inspiring, now I wanna go out on another fun outdoor adventure and shoot shoot shoot 🙂

-• Thanks so much Chris!
+Thanks so much Chris!
 I’m really lucky that I get to travel with Quin – he always does such an amazing job of helping me capture the moments in a way that really portrays what the experience was like.
 I’m glad you enjoyed the photos!
 Have fun on your next outdoor adventure. 🙂

 Jess you need to stop this – adding places to my bucket list that is.
 Your writing always brings me this amazing feeling of both nostalgia and wanderlust.
 I am so so glad that you decided to start writing for everyone.